Culture of Virginia

 Colonial Virginian culture, language, and style is reenacted in Williamsburg.

 The Culture of Virginia refers to the distinct human activities and values that take place in or originate from the Commonwealth of Virginia.
 Virginia's historic culture was popularized and spread across America by Washington, Jefferson, and Madison, and their homes represent Virginia as the birthplace of America.
 Modern Virginia culture is largely part of the culture of the Southern United States, however, Northern Virginia has become increasingly similar in culture to the Northeastern United States within the past few decades.
+Virginia is influenced by Native American culture.